ARTICLE I – NAME

 These bylaws may be amended by a two-thirds (2/3) vote of the members present and eligible to vote at the Annual Meeting of the Society, subject to the following conditions:

-Section 2.
-Proposed by Others—Proposed amendments which originate outside the Board of Directors shall have been submitted by January 1 to the Board of Directors for clarification, for consistency of wording and to communicate to the framer of the bylaw change any conflict with existing bylaws.
+Proposed amendments which originate outside the Board of Directors shall have been submitted by August 1 to the Board of Directors for clarification, for consistency of wording and to communicate to the framer of the bylaw change any conflict with existing bylaws.
 The Board of Directors shall have no power to make substantive changes in proposed amendments without approval of the one proposing the amendment.

 ARTICLE XXI – DISSOLUTION